BD2KGenomics/dcc-ops/README.md

 * make a note of your security group name and ID
 * your pem key installed somewhere on this box

+#### Setup for Redwood

+See [README](redwood/README.md) for various tasks that need to be done before running the install_bootstrap script for this system.

 ### Running the Bootstrap Script

     curl -L https://<url>/install_bootstrap | bash